 Both Positive and Negative Assurance is confirmation given by the Auditors.
 Both documents show the authenticity of the financial statements of the company.
 But Positive Assurance is more accurate, reliable, and authentic.
-It takes into account all shreds of evidence and proofs, after that, only it comes to a conclusion.
+It takes into account all shreds of evidence and proof.
+After that, only it concludes.
 While the latter only reviews the financial statements for any flaws.
-Even the Auditing procedure is more complex for Positive Assurance as compare to Negative Assurance.
+Even the Auditing procedure is more complex for Positive Assurance than Negative Assurance.

 Let’s understand this with an example:-

 Statement A: – Machinery of company A is in good condition.

 Statement B: – Machinery of company B is not in bad condition.

 In the above case, Statement A gives a Positive Assurance while Statement B offers a Negative Assurance.
 Statement A claims with full positivity and justifies that the machinery is in good condition on the basis of proof.
 While Statement B shows a negation, it does not say that the machinery is good or bad.
 Here the term ‘Not bad’ is not equivalent to being Good.
 As a result, it concludes that any proof showing the deteriorating condition of machinery has not been seen.
 Thus statement B becomes a part of the Negative Assurance Letter.
 In the case of Auditing, such words play a vital role in deciding the validation of financial statements.